 These result pages from the “cheap flights to London” search demonstrate the differences between the online markets in the U.S. and Algeria.
-The U.S. results page exhibits all four possible pay per click ads, and each result is relevant.
+The U.S. results page exhibits all four possible pay-per-click ads, and each result is relevant.
 The French result in the Tunisian search page also manages to fill all four ad spots, but not all of the paid ads are relevant.
 The fourth result advertises flights from Paris rather than flights from Tunis.
-The Arabic results page holds only two paid advertisements – one advertising from Beirut and in the English language.
+The Arabic results page holds also four paid advertisements – the second advertising is in the English language and the third from Belfast and not Tunisia.
 There is clearly room for more relevant paid ads in the Tunisian market.

 The second search will be for “apartments for rent” in the U.S. and Tunisia:

 This search for “apartments for rent” clearly reiterates the “cheap flights to London” search by clearly showing the open market for pay per click advertising in Tunisia.
-In both French and Arabic searches, the results on the Tunisian Google search showed very few paid results, and the results for the searches were not always relevant.
-The third result in the Arabic search suggests apartments in Beirut instead of Tunisia.
-The U.S. shows a greater popularity of using paid searches and a much more focused market.
-These searches demonstrate that marketers could very easily obtain top placement and highly visible paid advertisements in Tunisia for low cost.
+In both French and Arabic searches, the results on the Tunisian Google search showed no paid results and the results for the searches.
+The U.S. shows greater popularity of using paid searches and a much more focused market.
+These searches demonstrate that marketers could very easily obtain top placement and highly visible paid advertisements in Tunisia for a low cost.

 Geo-Targeting Opportunities in Tunisia

 Tunisia has a relatively low rate of population urbanization.
-Only about 67% of Tunisians live in cities, compared with an 82% urbanization rate in the U.S..
-However, the larger cities offer great opportunity for geo-targeting.
+Only about 70% of Tunisians live in cities, compared with an 82% urbanization rate in the U.S. However, the larger cities offer a great opportunity for geo-targeting.
 Below, we will quickly describe the population and main characteristics of Tunisia’s five largest cities.

-Tunis is the capital and largest city of Tunisia, holding a population of 1.993 million in 2015 (nearly 18% of the population).
+Tunis is the capital and largest city of Tunisia, holding a population of 693.210 million in 2021.
 The economy of the city depends primarily on agriculture, mining, and tourism.